Securing your own slice of the big Twitch pie is the primary goal of all Twitch streamers.

 After all, viewers come and go, while every other part of your fanbase gets converted directly from the followers.

-Let’s work out how to get more followers on Twitch.
+Let’s find out how to get more followers on Twitch.

 All three have a specific structure and rely on different strategies.